Braid variety cluster structures, I: 3D plabic graphs: Introduction

 \subsection{Acknowledgments}

 T.L. and D.E.S. thank our students Ray Karpman and Gracie Ingermanson for helping us understand the relationship between Deodhar's positive subexpressions and Postnikov's combinatorics and for the other ideas discussed in \cref{sec:gen}.
 M.S.B. thanks Daping Weng for illuminating conversations on \cite{ShWe}.
+P.G. thanks Terrence George for discussions regarding~\cite{GoKe}.
+We thank Lauren Williams for her comments on the first version of this manuscript.
 We also appreciate many conversations with Allen Knutson about Richardson and Bott--Samelson varieties, and Deodhar tori.
 We thank Roger Casals, Eugene Gorsky, and Anton Mellit for conversations related to this project.
-We also thank the authors of~\cite{CGGLSS} for sharing their exciting results with us.
+Finally, we thank the authors of~\cite{CGGLSS} for sharing their exciting results with us.